-- RxRetries is cleared to 0 at warm reset. - When a retry is initiated due to a CRC or protocol error, RxRetries is incremented. - When a reconnection attempt is unsuccessful and another retry is attempted, RxRetries is incremented. - When RxRetries is incremented to a value greater than that programmed in the Allowed Attempts field of the Retry Link Control register, this is an unrecoverable error, and the process defined in Section 10.3.13 is followed. - RxRetries is cleared to 0 when valid NOPs with buffer releases are received after the link is reinitialized. - RxRetries stops incrementing when it reaches 4 and no further unrecoverable errors are logged.
+- RxRetries is cleared to 0 at warm reset. - When a retry is initiated due to a CRC or protocol error, RxRetries is incremented. - When a reconnection attempt is unsuccessful and another retry is attempted, RxRetries is incremented. - When RxRetries is incremented to a value greater than that programmed in LinkTrain[TotalAttempts], this is an unrecoverable error, and the process defined in Section 10.3.8 is followed. - RxRetries is cleared to 0 when valid NOPs are received after the link is reinitialized. - RxRetries stops incrementing when it reaches 8 and no further unrecoverable errors are logged. - Link width and frequency is not changed by a retry attempt.
+Width and frequency can only be changed by LDTSTOP disconnect or a warm reset.